cronozx/CullingGamesPlugin/README.md

-# Culling Games Plugin
+# Velocity Culling Games Plugin
 **UNDER DEVELOPMENT**
-Bukkit plugin that replicates the JJK CullingGames
+Velocity side of the Culling Games Plugin NEEDED for Bukkit side to work

 When compiling use `.gradlew /ShadowJar`